The following pieces deal with themes of sexual assault.

 I cried in front of them and witnessed a bit more concern form on their faces and they struggled to spit out words of comfort.
 Afterwards, I said it didn’t matter that he raped me because at least I got to slap him.
 Their half-sympathetic speeches paused.
 They scolded me with their eyes, but I eased the tension by saying it was more of a tap.
 I took my drunken hand and patted one of them just to show just how soft and gentle and sweet I was to the rapist.
 They relaxed.

 I wrestled with the idea of reporting the situation the night after it happened, but the mixed responses from them and my other friends made me hesitate.
 Eventually, I decided not to.
 Intuitively, I knew what had happened was wrong and so did he, but I couldn’t find it in me to do anything about it.
 And I couldn’t fully relieve myself of the blame either.
-In the words of Seneca, “I went there freely….
+In the words of Offutt, “I went there freely….
 I felt special.
 I felt bad.”

 Biography: Annasia Johnson was born and raised in Sacramento, California until she moved to a small town in Georgia.
 She often writes about characters who’ve experienced poverty, sexual trauma, and more.
 Annasia is an undergraduate student at Oregon State University.